adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 But more importantly than any of that, the most common scenario is one where the browser simply lacks support for a given set of APIs that your trying to implement &mdash; I will provide examples later in this article.

-The only real reason to worry about the Javascript disabled scenario is because if you build your site the "right" way then when shit happens your users will get the core experience &mdash; the one that is equivalent to the Javascript off scenario.

 > JS does not degrade gracefully without developer intervention (unlike HTML and CSS).

 For example `<input type="email">` and `border-radius` naturally degrade.
 However, when a browser tries to execute script it doesn't recognise, an error is thrown (sometimes an irrevocable one).
 For example try running the code below in IE8.